edorachlee/tableau_dashboard_collection/README.md

 # Tableau_Dashboard_Collection
  A collection of Tableau dashboard data visualization projects on various data.

+Note: Performed as part of school work.
+Course number and instructor information have been omitted to prevent plagiarism.

 Instructions: You will need Tableau(this repo uses 10.2) to see these projects.
 Refer to the tips icon(Lightbulb) in each dashboard on how to interact with the dashboard.

 - Apple Stock Dashboard: Provides a summary of Apple stock performance with daily metrics and average stock price for last 3 months.